 Is there an absences limit for spouses?

-In short, no. Within the Immigration Rules for spouses and partners — found in the notorious Appendix FM — you won’t find a rule that says a person holding a spouse or partner visa should not be absent from the UK for a certain amount of days.
+In short, no. Within the Immigration Rules for spouses and partners — found in the notorious Appendix FM — you won’t find a rule that says a person holding a spouse or partner visa should not be absent from the UK for a certain number of days.

 Intention to live together permanently in the UK

 When applying to extend the spouse or partner visa, or for ILR, the intention to live together in the UK is tested again.
+This time, officials will examine the couple’s domestic situation in the past as well as their future intentions.
+Paragraph E-LTRP.1.10 says:

 This test can be problematic for couples who have clocked up significant time apart since the initial visa was granted.